What Is ERP?

 Types of ERP deployment

-Modern ERP systems can be deployed in any number of ways: in a public or private cloud, on premise, or in various hybrid scenarios that combine environments.
-Here are some of the high-level benefits of each to help you identify the implementation option that makes the most sense for your business.
+Modern ERP systems can be deployed in a number of ways: in a public or private cloud, on premise, or in various hybrid scenarios that combine environments.
+Here are some of the high-level benefits of each to help you identify the ERP deployment option that makes the most sense for your business.

 In cloud ERP, the software runs on a provider’s cloud computing platform.
 The maintenance of the system is handled by the provider.
 There is also a choice of utilizing a public or private cloud, which is gaining acceptance because of the low upfront costs.

 This is the traditional model for deploying software where you control everything.
 The ERP software is installed in your data center at the locations of your choice.
 The installation and maintenance of the hardware and software is your staff’s responsibility.

-For companies that want a mixture of both to meet their business requirements, there is the hybrid model.
+For companies that want a mixture of both to meet their business requirements, there is the hybrid cloud ERP model.
 This is where some of your ERP applications and data will be in the cloud and some on premise.
 Sometimes this is referred to as two-tier ERP.

 Five signs you’re ready for an ERP system